nelo-crypto/nelo-crypto/README.md

 ## Apps and repositories

-[DeBank Overview](https://nelo-crypto.github.io/debank-overview/) - Check all your DeBank information in a single page
+[DeBank Overview](https://nelo-crypto.github.io/debank-overview/) - Check all your DeBank information in a single page.

-[Telegram Scrapper](https://github.com/nelo-crypto/telegram-scrapper) - A simple working example of a possible Telegram Scrapper using Axios and the Cheerio packages
+[Telegram Scrapper](https://github.com/nelo-crypto/telegram-scrapper) - A simple working example of a possible Telegram Scrapper using Axios and the Cheerio packages.

 [Nelo Links](https://nelo-crypto.github.io/nelo-links/) - An encrypted web link manager running over the local network, allowing all your connected devices immediate access to your most used webpages and web links.

+[Example PR](https://github.com/nelo-crypto/nelo-links/pull/10) - I have extensive practical GitHub experience under various branch strategies and workflows.

 I have other repositories and ideas I'm working on but the first presentable version is still not ready.